dscho/pagefind-xkcd-demo/content/comics/2019-6-14-chernobyl.md

 [Zoom in to closeup of Ponytail holding one hand out with palm up, with White Hat off-panel to the right.]

-Ponytail: Well, the graphite–
+Ponytail: Well, the graphite&ndash;

 White Hat (off-panel): Already too complicated.

-Ponytail: Uh...they put the reactor in an unstable–
+Ponytail: Uh...they put the reactor in an unstable&ndash;

 White Hat (off-panel): Nope, sorry.